edgamat/edgamat.github.io/_posts/2025/05/2025-05-11-TimeProvider-Dotnet8.md

 It provides a `GetUtcNow()` method which is a wrapper around the `DateTimeOffset.UtcNow` value.

-We cna swap out our `ISystemClock` abstraction for the `TimeProvider` and our class works the same:
+We can swap out our `ISystemClock` abstraction for the `TimeProvider` and our class works the same:

 ```csharp
 public class DataCache